Mar 23, 2019

 - Earn minimum prescribed semester hours for the chosen program of study with a cumulative grade point average of 2.0 ("C") on a 4.0 scale on all courses that apply to the chosen program of study.

 - Complete a minimum of 25 percent of the total hours required for the program in residence at Florida State College at Jacksonville.
-Credit by examination and credit by portfolio development do not count toward this residency requirement.
+Credit by examination and credit for prior learning do not count toward this residency requirement.

 - Fulfill all obligations, financial or otherwise, to the College before graduating.